 After attending an immunisation session you will be given a record/certificate of the immunisation.
 If you have a baby record book, the immunisation will be recorded in the book.
 Please ensure these records are kept in a safe place.

 The City of Greater Dandenong holds records for infant and school vaccinations given by our immunisations service, but does not have records of immunisations given by doctors or other councils.

 Immunisations histories for children vaccinated in Australia, at less than 7 years old, from 1996 onwards, are available from Medicare or the Australian Immunisation Register.
 Phone 1800 653 809 for this information.

 Council does not keep immunisation records indefinitely.
 If you were born before 1992, Council will no longer have your records.

-If you would like a copy of your Immunisation History from City of Greater Dandenong, please download the immunisation history request form and return to Council in person, by post or email.
-A (non refundable) application fee is payable when you lodge this form.
-Please see the cost table for more informaiton.
+If you would like a copy of your Immunisation History from City of Greater Dandenong, a fee of $26.91 (Non-refundable) is payable when this form is lodged.